A New English Translation

 New for 2022, from Clemens & Blair, LLC (376 pp., unabridged)

 New English translation of the classic work by Adolf Hitler.
 This is a complete and unedited translation of Volume One of Mein Kampf, in modern and highly readable American English.
 This is the first such effort since the 1940s, and it far surpasses all existing versions.
 This edition includes a detailed Introduction, section headings, helpful footnotes, bibliography, and useful index.

 Mein Kampf is the autobiography and articulated worldview of one of the most consequential leaders in world history.
 It is also one of the most maligned and least understood texts of the 20th century.
 A major problem in the Anglophone world has been the poor state of English translations.
 Both the Mannheim and Murphy editions are poor efforts, awkwardly phrased, and replete with archaic British wording; they are simply painful to read.
 This new translation is clear, lucid, and highly readable—and yet true to the original.
 And, unlike every other edition, this version has authentic section headings embedded in the text, which serve to both organize Hitler’s ideas and to parse long sections of text into manageable units.

+The new, 2022 edition offers updates to the original translation and corrects minor errors.
 The Dalton translation will become the standard reference for this famous work.

 Introduction by Thomas Dalton

 IN MY PARENTS’ HOUSE 45

 YEARS OF STUDY AND SUFFERING IN VIENNA 58